Toi Rangatahi Leadership Fund

 - they knew there would be more people like them going

 - they felt welcome.

-For the purposes of this fund, these people are seen as under-represented when it comes to engaging with the arts.
+For the purposes of this fund, these people are seen as under-represented when it comes to engaging with and attitudes towards the arts.
 We have defined under-represented as those needing barriers to be removed in order to increase engagement.